muhammadalics/Texas-Holdem-Hands/README.md

 # Texas-Holdem-Hands
-This program identifies the hands and ranks the players by hands.
+This app identifies the Texas Hold'em hands and ranks the players by hands.

 ## Requirements